operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

 - **operatorPackageName**: the Operator's package name which you want to remove from the cluster, e.g. memcached-operator.
 This is a required parameter.
+- **delete-all**: a boolean indicating to enable all the delete flags that are present.
+This is an optional field which will default to true if not provided.
+If set to false, it will enable specific delete flags.
+- **delete-crds**: a boolean indicating to delete all owned CRDs and CRs.
+This is an optional field which will default to true if not provided.
+If set to false, owned CRDs and CRs will stay intact.

 ### Caveats